 Recommended Rooms: Recommended for Bedrooms, Kids Room/Play Room, Gym

 We recommend to use floors that are practical and beautiful.
 Every material is different but it is also dependent on which area you will install.
-Choose floors that you can be proud of.
+Choose floors that you can be proud of and what you think is the best flooring for home.